Sandro404/rtsocket-server/README.md

 # rtsocket-server

-> server part of rtsocket, a socket.io wrapper for real time communication between multiple endpoints
+> server part of rtsocket, a socket.io wrapper that enables easy synchronization of a data source between multiple clients

 ## Usage